sarangkharche/sarang-codes-quartz-obsidian/content/How to GitHub Foundations/How to GitHub Foundations Certification.md

 # Introduction

-I have challenged myself to take prepare and take the GitHub Foundations exam in 36 hours!
-(Not that I don't have other things to do haha)
+I have challenged myself to prepare and sit for the GitHub Foundations exam in 36 hours!
+(Not that I don't have other things to do)

 But let's get in to it: